Protect and Control frequently asked questions (FAQs)

 No. Protect and Control doesn’t support file previews.

-To protect sensitive information, admins can view permissions and metadata but can’t open or view file contents unless they already have access in the connected app.
+To protect sensitive information, admins can view access levels and metadata but can’t open or view file contents unless they already have access in the connected app.

 What reporting and export features are available in Protect and Control?